Genokarma/tutorials/docs/modules/spades/index.md

 ## Assemble the reads

-- We will perform a *de novo* assembly of the mutant FASTQ reads into long contiguous sequences (in FASTA format.)
+We will perform a *de novo* assembly of the mutant FASTQ reads into long contiguous sequences (in FASTA format.)

-- Go to <ss>Tools &rarr; NGS Analysis &rarr; NGS: Assembly &rarr; spades</ss>
+* Go to the Tool panel and search for "spades" in the search box.
+* Click on <ss>SPAdes</ss>

-- Set the following parameters (leave other settings as they are):
+* Set the following parameters (leave other settings as they are):

     - <ss>Run only Assembly</ss>: *Yes* [the *Yes* button should be darker grey]
     - <ss>Kmers to use separated by commas:</ss> *33,55,91*  [note: no spaces]